-Baldness, a natural phenomenon often feared, affects millions of people around the world, both men and women.
+Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

-Linked to genetic, hormonal factors or elements of our lifestyle, hair loss can cause feelings of embarrassment, insecurity, or even anxiety.
+Linked to genetic, hormonal factors or elements of our lifestyle, hair loss can evoke feelings of embarrassment, insecurity, or even anxiety.

-Through this article, we will address not only the causes but also the natural treatments to cope with hair loss.
+Throughout this article, we will address not only the causes but also natural treatments to cope with hair loss.

 I. Understanding the causes of hair loss

-Hair loss, also called alopecia, and baldness, which is an advanced form of it, are the result of a combination of genetic, hormonal, and environmental factors.
+Hair loss, also called alopecia, and baldness, which is an advanced form of it, result from a combination of genetic, hormonal, and environmental factors.

 The most common cause is androgenetic alopecia, which is mainly influenced by genetics and hormones.

-Hair loss, particularly male pattern baldness or androgenetic alopecia, is more common in men due to several factors mainly related to genetics and hormones.
+Hair loss, especially male pattern baldness or androgenetic alopecia, is more common in men due to several factors mainly related to genetics and hormones.

 In this case, dihydrotestosterone (DHT), a hormone derived from testosterone, causes a progressive shrinking of hair follicles, reducing the lifespan of hair and eventually causing hair loss.
 Hormonal imbalances, due to events such as pregnancy, menopause, or certain conditions like polycystic ovary syndrome, can also contribute to hair loss.

-However, it is also crucial to take into account factors related to the modern lifestyle.
+However, it is also crucial to consider factors related to modern lifestyle.
 For example, excessive exposure to pollution and frequent use of harsh chemical hair products can also weaken hair follicles and contribute to hair loss.

-Moreover, a lack of sleep and poor lifestyle habits can increase oxidative stress on hair cells, thereby accelerating the hair loss process.
+Moreover, lack of sleep and poor lifestyle habits can increase oxidative stress on hair cells, thus accelerating the hair loss process.
 In summary, hair loss results from a complex interaction between internal and external factors, requiring a holistic approach to fully understand its causes.

-1. How to approach the problem in men
+1. How to address the problem in men

 In men, baldness is often linked to genetic and hormonal factors.

-Androgenetic alopecia, or male pattern baldness, is the most common form.
-To address this problem, it is essential to understand the underlying causes and choose appropriate solutions.
+Androgenetic alopecia, or male baldness, is the most common form.
+To address this issue, it is essential to understand the underlying causes and choose appropriate solutions.

-The possible therapeutic measures include adopting a balanced diet, rich in vitamins and minerals essential for hair health, regular physical activity to promote blood circulation, and special care of the hair and scalp.
+Therapeutic measures may include adopting a balanced diet rich in vitamins and minerals essential for hair health, regular physical activity to promote blood circulation, and special care for the hair and scalp.

-Treatments may also include specific dietary supplements, scalp massages to stimulate blood circulation, and the use of natural hair products to strengthen existing hair.
+Treatments can also include specific dietary supplements, scalp massages to stimulate blood circulation, and the use of natural hair care products to strengthen existing hair.

 2. How to manage it in women